This visual guide is part of a collection of documents created by the One Student One ERP (OSOE)

 Accountants like to create partitions.

-First, they make a difference between accounts of “our” company, called here Aacme and other accounts.
+First, they differentiate between accounts of “our” company, called here Aacme and other accounts.
 Inside Aacme, they make a difference between accounts called Asset, Liability, Income and Expense.
 Those accounts represent traditional ways of creating accounts based on legal principles, which are rather universal.
 Yet, in some countries, Capital is considered as a 5th partition item whereas in others Capital is part of Liabilities.
 This is just a matter of Habit and Law.

 Accounts then define words, based on the partitioning.
 Profit is for example of the sum of transactions lines amounts for accounts which are either Income or Expense.
 Remember here that Expense is a negative value and Income a positive value, since we do not use Debit or Credit.